Mithunrajaa/isolated-dc-dc-converter/README.md

 ## Hardware Implementation

-The converter was implemented as a hardware prototype and experimentally evaluated.
+A hardware prototype of the converter was developed and experimentally evaluated following the simulation and design stages.

+The hardware implementation included the power stage, high-frequency transformer, inductors, switching devices, gate-driver circuitry, and supporting measurement and power-supply equipment.

 ### Hardware Setup